WICG/first-party-sets/README.md

 -  The decision to validate a first-party set must not be based on not-yet-readable data, otherwise side channel attacks are feasible.
-For instance, we cannot optimize the subresource logic to only validate sets if a `SameSite=FirstPartyLax` cookie exists.
+For instance, we cannot optimize the subresource logic to only validate sets if a `SameParty` cookie exists.
 -  When validating a first-party set from a top-level navigation, it is important to fetch _both_ manifests unconditionally, rather than use the cached version of the owner manifest.
 Otherwise one site can learn if the user has visited the other by claiming to be in a first-party set and